influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withOptions(options)
 ```

-A list of DNS resolver options.
+"A list of DNS resolver options.
 This will be merged with the base options generated from DNSPolicy.
 Duplicated entries will be removed.
-Resolution options given in Options will override those that appear in the base DNSPolicy.
+Resolution options given in Options will override those that appear in the base DNSPolicy."

 ### fn spec.dnsConfig.withOptionsMixin